Papua LNG

 Divided between TotalEnergies (37.55% stake), Exxon Mobil (37.04%) Santos (22.83%) and JX Nippon (2.58%), the project comprises 9 production wells in the Gulf Province, a 320 km onshore and offshore pipeline, and 4 electric liquefaction trains.

-The project, estimated to cost $10 billion, has launched the fully integrated Front-End Engineering and Design (FEED) of the project in March 2023.
-TotalEnergies says it intends to announce the “final investment decision” (FID) for the project in early 2025.
-This key step, which is being supported by the French bank Crédit Agricole, would enable it to announce that the project can go ahead.
+The project, estimated to cost $10 to $19 billion, has launched the fully integrated Front-End Engineering and Design (FEED) of the project in March 2023.
+TotalEnergies says it intends to announce the “final investment decision” (FID) for the project at the end of 2025.
+This key step, which is being supported by the Japanese bank MUFG, would enable it to announce that the project can go ahead.

 0kms